George Tzimpragos

 My current research activities are primarily guided by the following three questions:

 Before joining the University of Michigan, I received my Ph.D. in Computer Science from UC Santa Barbara.
 My dissertation was on the development, formalization, and deployment of a neuro-inspired temporal paradigm for in-sensor processing and superconducting computing.
-Prior to that, I obtained my Master's degree in Electrical and Computer Engineering from UC Davis.
+Before that, I obtained my Master's degree in Electrical and Computer Engineering from UC Davis.
 My alma mater is the National Technical University of Athens in Greece.

 Recruiting.

 I am actively looking for intellectually curious students.
 Please apply and reach out to me if interested!
-Besides EECS, I am also affiliated with the University of Michigan's Applied Physics Program, which provides excellent opportunities for highly interdisciplinary training and research.

 Some Awards.